 Figure 2 shows the spectrum (up to 20KHz) at 35Vrms output, into an 8hm dummy load (4x 2ohm Dale RH-50 resistors in series).
 This translates to 150W output power.
 THD is fairly low at the conditions and is measured to be 0.037%.
 While this isn’t as impressive as some higher quality class D amplifiers, its not bad, and these power levels the subwoofer itself will have fairly large distortion.
 However, that’s the exact sweet spot for this amplifier.
 Going higher in amplitude resulted in a very sharp climb in distortion.
 Going to 40Vrms (200W) THD was orders of magnitude higher, as Figure 3 shows.
 Even at just 36Vrms THD was almost 5%.

 I have tried connecting it to a dual 41V DC power supply capable of delivering 12A per rail, just make sure the transformer wasn’t the limiting factor here, but the results were almost unchanged.
-So despite that 420W figure in the description of this board, I was unable to get even half that with the board I have.
+So despite that 420W figure in the description of this board, I was unable to get even half that with the board I have and low distortion figures.

 One thing that was very apparent is that this board has very high gain.
 It seemed to be very sensitive and I had to turn the volume down significantly to get it below clipping.
 To mitigate this I’ve reduced the generator (EMU 0404 USB) output amplitude further.
 After doing so I’ve measured the gain of the amplifier board, and was surprised it has a huge gain of X500 (54dB).
 Seems like the pre-amplifier section there has almost 20dB of gain which results in this high overall gain.
 So that’s something to take into account when using it.